hovu96/workato_addon_for_splunk/README.md

 To allow Splunk to send alerts to Workato (to trigger the execution of Workato recipes), the Splunk Search Head must be allowed to send HTTPS requests on port 443 to www.workato.com.

-To allow Workato to send events to Splunk (sent by Workato actions as part of the execution of recipes), the Splunk Indexer's [HTTP Event Collector (HEC)](http://dev.splunk.com/view/event-collector/SP-CAAAE6M) feature must be enabled and the HEC port (by default, 8088) must be available for incoming HTTPS requests.

 # Usage

 To learn more about Splunk and how to create alerts, refer to [Getting Started with Splunk](https://www.splunk.com/en_us/resources/getting-started.html) and the [Splunk Docs](http://docs.splunk.com/Documentation/Splunk/latest).

 To learn more about Workato and how to create Workato recipes using Application Connections, Triggers and Actions, refer to [Workato Docs](http://resources.workato.com/how-it-works/) and [Workato Support Portal](https://support.workato.com/support/home).

-To use this add-on, create Workato recipes that leverage the *Splunk* application within the Workato platform.
-As of now, the *Splunk* application is not publicly available - but you can create your own [Custom Connector](https://www.workato.com/custom_adapters).
-Just copy and paste from the [Connector SDK](https://github.com/workato/connector_sdk/blob/master/basic_auth/splunk_connector.rb).
+To use this add-on, create Workato recipes that leverage the [Splunk](https://www.workato.com/integrations/splunk) application within the Workato platform.

 ## Sending alerts from Splunk to Workato